Licensing criteria for home-based ECE services

 Educators should be able to talk confidently and knowledgeably about the procedures without needing to refer to any documentation:

-- They should be able to confidently identify the roles that they and others will play during an emergency evacuation.
+- They should be able to confidently identify the roles that they and others will play during an emergency drill.

-- They should be able to confidently and knowledgably describe how children (walking and non-walking) will be managed during an evacuation.
+- They should be able to confidently and knowledgably describe how children (walking and non-walking) will be managed during an emergency drill.

-- They should be able to confidently and knowledgeably describe how they will deal with any unexpected circumstance that arises during an evacuation – i.e. respond to questions such as “How will you manage if any of your 3-4 year olds refuse to walk independently from the home?”
+- They should be able to confidently and knowledgeably describe how they will deal with any unexpected circumstance that arises during an emergency drill – i.e. respond to questions such as “How will you manage if any of your 3-4 year olds refuse to walk independently from the home?”

-Older out-of-school care children must not be expected to help carry non-walking children during a drill, nor should they be responsible for the evacuation of ECE children.
+Older out-of-school care children must not be expected to help carry non-walking children during an emergency drill, nor should they be responsible for the evacuation of ECE children.

 If the home where the service is operating is located in an apartment building, the building will have regular fire drills.
 Apartment owners and/or tenants will be notified of these drills and they should inform the educator of any planned drill.
 During these drills, building alarms will sound and the educator will need to evacuate to the building’s assembly area with all children present.